Nairolf21/miniJava-compiler/README.md

 1. Update your parent branch :

-	`git checkout parent_branch` - parent_branch is `class` or `expression`
+	`git checkout develop` - To be sure to be in develop branch.

 	`git pull` - Your local branch is updated

 2. Integrate these changes into your own branch :

-	`git rebase parent_branch` - Your branch will be rebased.
+	`git rebase develop` - Your local branch will be rebased.
 It means that the history of its branch will be rewritten.

-	`git rebase -i parent_branch` - You can use this command if you want a rebasing interactive.
+	`git rebase -i develop` - You can use this command if you want an interactive rebasing.

 	Git will guide you during the rebasing.
 Use `git status` to see what's happening.
 	If you have conflicts, fix them with your text editor.
 Git will modify your code